Driving the scenic Adriatic Highway along the sea

-The Adriatic Highway is an asphalted road in Croatia, along the eastern coast of the Adriatic Sea.
-The road, part of the European route E65, runs along the coast of Croatia, Bosnia and Herzegovina, and Montenegro.
+Adriatic Highway is the name of a scenic drive running along the eastern coast of the Adriatic Sea through Croatia, Bosnia and Herzegovina, and Montenegro.
 It's one of the best coastal drives in the world.

 Part of the European route 65 (E65), the road is totally paved.
 It’s 650 km (403 miles) long, running from Rijeka, a Croatian port city on Kvarner Bay in the northern Adriatic Sea down to the Montenegrin border at Karasovići.
 Running along the east coast of the Adriatic Sea, the road passes through three countries: Croatia, Bosnia and Herzegovina and Montenegro.
 It is a two-lane road for almost its entire length, with the exception of a short dual-carriageway expressway between Sveti Juraj near Kaštela and Split.
 The road is the D8 route (known as Jadranska Magistrala) on all the coast of Croatia.

 How long does it take to drive the Adriatic Highway?

 Plan about 10 hours to complete the drive without any stop.
 However, due its beauty and winding its way along the coastline, plan a couple of days.
 It’s better to split the drive into shorter segments and make a holiday out of it.

 Is the Adriatic Highway worth it?